maxkoda-cpu/Secret-Monero-Bridge/README.md

 # Secret-Monero-Bridge
 A value transfer bridge between the Monero blockchain and the Secret Network.

 **The github repos are being restructured.
-Source code will be deposited in the appropriate repos soon.**
+Source code for the v0.0.1 release will be deposited in the appropriate repos soon.**

 **Secret Monero Bridge v0.0.1 Dapp (testnet release for testing/evaluation):** https://ipfs.io/ipfs/Qmdy9Ups2Ru3ycKAiCre9zomRbFqgts1eAcvG43E2CcQTt/